Skip to main content

 2. Configure Model Invocation Logs

-• In the Bedrock console, navigate to Settings in the left sidebar
+• In the Bedrock console, navigate to Settings under Configure and learn in the left sidebar

 • Specify or create a log group (e.g., /aws/bedrock/)